Ahkonsu/wpproatoz-gf-extras/README.md

 - **1.3**: Added Entry Block Terms to manage disallowed keys.
 - **1.7**: Updated to use `disallowed_keys` instead of deprecated `blacklist_keys`.
 - **1.8**: Updated corrected issued with documentation page.
+- **1.9**: Updated page content changed plugin name to be more inline with usage.
+Upadedusage requirements ect.
+Added starter list of spam terms, phrases.

 ## Credits